mik3hall/trz/README.md

 ### TL;DR (just want to use the watch service)

-In order to use this you first need a jdk that includes the jdk.incubator.foreign module.
+In order to use this for jdk-20 you need to include the jdk.incubator.foreign module, this is not necessary at jdk-21.
 You also need the macnio2.jar in classpath, not modular.
-Finally you need, the native macattr.dylib in java.library.path.
+Finally you need, the native libmacattr.dylib, and for jdk-21 libJavaNativeFoundation.dylin in java.library.path.

 Invocation along the lines of...
 ```